 Forgiving Head Size and Construction

 Larger head sizes with perimeter weighting expand the sweet spot.
-Carbon crowns (like those on the Epic Max) reduce weight up top, allowing engineers to push more mass low and deep — exactly where beginners need it for high launch and forgiveness on off-center hits.
+Carbon crowns reduce weight up top, allowing engineers to push more mass low and deep — exactly where beginners need it for high launch and forgiveness on off-center hits.

-• Asymmetric SIM Inertia Generator — The rear sole weight is asymmetrically shaped to move mass precisely where it reduces twisting on off-center hits, maintaining ball speed and direction on mishits.
+- Asymmetric weighting — Moves mass to reduce twisting on off-center hits, maintaining ball speed and direction on mishits.

-• V Steel sole — The multi-material sole plate glides through tight lies and rough contact points, enabling clean turf interaction whether you're hitting off short grass or sitting down in the first cut.
+- Multi-material sole design — A well-designed sole plate glides through tight lies and rough contact points, enabling clean turf interaction whether you're hitting off short grass or sitting down in the first cut.

 How to Hit a Fairway Wood Off the Deck vs. a Tee